ifperalta/MyPortfolio/README.md

   - NodeJs

 ## DevOps
-I have added DevOps in the background for this portfolio.
+I have added DevOps in the background.
 The tools listed below facilitates deployment and code management.
 I've implemented a CI/CD pipeline for deployment running in an AWS EC2 instance.

 The tools that I use.
 - Nginx